stephencz/stephencz-com/documentation.md

 One solution is to apply one of the `.height-xxx` classes to sidenotes in danger of spilling into or out of a contraster.
 See sidenote's [Additional Classes]() for more information.

-#### Themes
+### Themes

 Currently there is one theme for contrasters: `dark-theme`.

-#### Additional Classes
+### Additional Classes

-While contrasters can except any number of additional CSS classes, there is only one series of additional classes made specifically for contrasters.
+While contrasters can accept any number of additional CSS classes, there is only one series of additional classes made specifically for contrasters.
 These classes take the form of `.spacing-xxx`.

 The standard spacing of a contraster is `120px`.